mrhappynice/wasmmhmm/notes-ex-rust.md

+NOT TESTED YET - SEE c-instructions.md FOR WORKING PROJ

 If you want “simple + lowest server resources,” the cleanest path is:

 **Serve static files with Nginx and run your Rust in the browser as WebAssembly.**